Hit enter to search or ESC to close

 The price of reputational damage can’t just be accounted for in profit and loss, of course.

-It’s no secret that bad reputation comes at a price – the rise and fall of share value can be directly linked to fluctuations in an organization’s public image, and as we discussed in our previous blog, there are tangible financial penalties for bad business behavior.
+It’s no secret that bad reputation comes at a price – the rise and fall of share value can be directly linked to fluctuations in an organization’s public image, and as we discussed in our previous blog, there are tangible financial penalties for bad business behaviour.
 But what of the hidden costs?
 The wider, more subtle price that an organization pays for a bad reputation?

 Although less immediately obvious than a stock market slump, there are pernicious consequences to reputational damage that ripple out from a negative event.